 Shipping beer cans may seem a little risky, but it’s quite easy when you know how to approach it.
 Sending beer cans in the mail is easier than bottles or growlers, because the size and weight is standardized.

-Here are our tips on how to ship beer cans safely:
+Here are five tips on how to ship beer cans safely:

 - Standardize your shipping costs by weight.
-If there’s one thing that unnecessarily hampers businesses, it’s not using standardized shipping fees.
+If there’s one thing that unnecessarily hampers businesses, it’s varying the shipping prices you offer to consumers.
 Whether you offer free shipping or include the cost in product prices, the important thing is that you aren’t looking up shipping costs last minute.
 Make a shipping expense chart based on product type and give copies to your warehousing employees.

 - Find a shipping carrier that works for you.
 UPS and FedEx are the two major US-based shipping carriers that ship alcohol.
 Both are great companies that offer competitive rates and distinct advantages.
 If you’re shipping locally or short distance, UPS tends to have more appealing ground shipping rates.
-If you need to ship overnight or long-distance, FedEx air freight is a strong option.
+If you need overnight shipping, expedited shipping, or long-distance shipping, FedEx air freight is a strong option.

 - Select a shipping service.
 Once you’ve chosen a carrier, look for the service that suits your needs best.
 UPS offers Ground, Ground Freight, Next Day Air, and Second Day Air shipping.
 FedEx has Ground, Express, Home Delivery, and Air Freight options.